stenterello/ft_ping_tester/README.md

     setvbuf()...
     ```
 - Actually supported options:
     -

-- To change tests cases, use tests.json or define your own json file and write its path into conf.toml;
+- To change tests cases, use tests.json or define your own json file following the given example's structure and write its path into conf.toml;
 - To change binary or projects path, use conf.toml (be aware that, actually, build.rs will still try to download and compile inetutils version of ping and putting it in project root directory).